 Francis Palfrey was an attorney and registrar in bankruptcy.
 He had served in the Civil War and was injured at Antietam, and was brevetted a Brigadier General in 1865.
 He founded the Military Historical Society of Massachusetts and wrote a book on the Antietam and Fredericksburg campaigns.

-On February 6, 1897, 255 Beacon was acquired from Louise Palfey’s estate by her daughter, Anna (Palfrey) Allan, the wife of Bryce J. Allan.
-They previously had lived at 231 Beacon.
+On February 6, 1897, 255 Beacon was acquired from Louise Palfey’s estate by Anna (Palfrey) Allan, and she and Bryce Allan moved there from 231 Beacon.

 Bryce Allan died in August of 1924.
 Anna Allan continued to live at 255 Beacon until about 1933.
 She maintained her home in Beverly Cove, and in the 1930s spent winters in Washington DC.